 Paul has taught courses on Caribbean and Latin American literature and cultural studies, gender studies, and Spanish and French language.
-His current research project focuses on identity, gender and sexuality in Caribbean speculative fiction and comics, a topic featured in the September 2019 issue of Colgate Research.
+His current research project focuses on identity, gender and sexuality in Caribbean speculative fiction and comics.

 - PhD, Modern Languages, University of Birmingham, 2013

 - Postgraduate Certificate in Education, University of Birmingham, 2008

 - BA, French and Hispanic Studies, University of Birmingham, 2007

 Santería, Vodou and Resistance in Caribbean Literature: Daughters of the Spirits.
 Studies in Hispanic and Lusophone Cultures 12.
 Legenda, 2019.
 (Ebook available from October 2020 on JSTOR.
 Paperback available from August 2021.)

 Peer-Reviewed Journal Articles